vinayak-mehta/present/docs/codio.rst

       progressChar: █
     - prompt: $

-Let's deconstruct the YAML from above.
+Let's deconstruct this YAML.

 You can set the speed for your codio by specifying its value in a top-level key called ``speed``.
 It can be between 1 (very slow) to 10 (very fast).

 .. code-block:: yaml